After you’ve registered Zammad as an OAuth app in your Azure Portal, you can begin connecting Microsoft accounts to Zammad.

 🚛 Migrate an Existing Email Channel¶

-If you’ve already added your Gmail account as a regular email channel, you’ll have to convert it to a Google channel eventually: Google is planning to end support for simple password authentication in third-party email clients (like Zammad).
+If you’ve already added your Microsoft 365 account as a regular email channel, you’ll have to convert it to a Microsoft 365 channel eventually: Microsoft is planning to end support for simple password authentication in third-party email clients (like Zammad).
 But there’s no rush just yet.

-Upcoming versions of Zammad will feature an automated migration wizard to help you make the switch, and it’ll be available well before Google officially pulls the plug on password auth.
+Upcoming versions of Zammad will feature an automated migration wizard to help you make the switch, and it’ll be available well before Microsoft officially pulls the plug on password auth.

 Add a New Account¶

-Click Add Account to connect your Gmail / G Suite accounts to Zammad.
-You will be redirected to a Google sign-in and confirmation page.
+Click Add Account to connect your Microsoft 365 / Outlook accounts to Zammad.
+You will be redirected to a Microsoft sign-in and confirmation page.

 Specify which folder (or label) to fetch from, or leave empty to fetch from

 If specifying a nested folder, be sure to use the full path; e.g.,

 Specify what happens to your emails after Zammad imports them:

 noZammad deletes all imported messages